Seahawks notes: What’s the latest on Carlos Dunlap’s foot injury? What superhero should DK Metcalf really be?

 Dunlap has MRI on foot

-The one big injury concern emanating from the game was the loss of defensive end Carlos Dunlap in the second half to a foot injury.
+The one big injury concern from the game was the loss of defensive end Carlos Dunlap in the second half.

-Carroll called the injury “a sore foot’’ and said “we don’t know what it is.
-Something at the bottom of his foot.’’
+Carroll called the injury “a sore foot” and said “we don’t know what it is.
+Something at the bottom of his foot.”

-Carroll said Dunlap was scheduled to have an MRI Tuesday morning to determine the severity of the injury (the team is not scheduled to have any additional media access Tuesday with the day technically being a day off for the players).
+Carroll said Dunlap was scheduled to have an MRI exam Tuesday morning to determine the severity.
+The team was not scheduled to have additional media access Tuesday, an off day for players.

-Dunlap played 38 of 71 possible snaps before departing in what was his fourth game with the Seahawks since being acquired in a trade from the Bengals.
+Dunlap played 38 of 71 possible snaps against the Eagles before departing.
+He was playing in his fourth game with the Seahawks since being acquired in a trade with the Bengals.

-Dunlap has been exceedingly durable during his career, playing all 16 games in every season from 2013-18 and then missing two games in 2019 with a knee injury at midseason before returning to play the final nine games.
+Dunlap has been exceedingly durable during his career, playing all 16 games from 2013-18.
+He missed two games in 2019 because of a knee injury before returning to play the final nine games.

-Dunlap has revived Seattle’s pass rush with four sacks in four games during which time Seattle has 19 as a team.
-The Seahawks had just nine in six games before his arrival but now have 31 for the season, tied for the seventh-most in the NFL.
+Dunlap has revived Seattle’s pass rush with four sacks in four games, during which time the defense has 19.
+The Seahawks had just nine in six games before his arrival but have 31 for the season, tied for the seventh-most in the NFL.

 Megatron or The Mandalorian?

-Second-year receiver DK Metcalf set a career-high with 177 receiving yards on 10 catches and now leads the NFL with 1,039 yards.
+Second-year receiver DK Metcalf set a career high with 177 receiving yards on 10 catches and leads the NFL with 1,039 yards.

-Metcalf said after the game he acquired a little extra “chip on my shoulder’’ when Eagles defensive coordinator Jim Schwartz told Metcalf he had coached Calvin “Megatron’’ Johnson in Detroit and, in Schwartz’s words later, that Metcalf was the closest thing he’d seen since then to Johnson.
+Metcalf said after the game he acquired a little extra “chip on my shoulder” when Eagles defensive coordinator Jim Schwartz told Metcalf he had coached Calvin “Megatron” Johnson in Detroit and, in Schwartz’s words later, added that Metcalf was the closest thing he’d seen to Johnson.
 Metcalf sort of turned it the other way, interpreting Schwartz as saying Metcalf wasn’t yet as good as Johnson.

-Carroll said Tuesday he thought it was “kind of surprising’’ that Schwartz would approach Metcalf “and bring something like that up.’’
+Carroll said Tuesday he thought it was “kind of surprising” that Schwartz would approach Metcalf “and bring something like that up.”

-“You kind of want to let that sleeping dog lay,’’ Carroll said.
+“You kind of want to let that sleeping dog lay,” Carroll said.
 “Don’t want to wake him up and kick him.
-I thought it was cool that DK took it that way.’’
+I thought it was cool that DK took it that way.”

-Metcalf later tweeted a meme from the ESPN series “The Last Dance’’ about Michael Jordan and the Bulls’ 1998 season, in which much was made of Jordan finding the slightest of slights to turn into motivational fuel.
+Metcalf later tweeted a meme from the ESPN series “The Last Dance” about Michael Jordan and the Bulls’ 1998 season, in which much was made of Jordan finding the slightest of slights to turn into motivational fuel.

 Carroll noted that the Seahawks watched the documentary this summer.

-“We talked about it throughout the offseason,’’ Carroll said.
+“We talked about it throughout the offseason,” Carroll said.

-Carroll had one other thought on the “controversy.’’
+Carroll had one other thought on the “controversy.”

-“Megatron is sort of a thing of the past,’’ Carroll said.
-“But if he (Schwartz) brought up the Mandalorian that might have been more appropriate.’’
+“Megatron is sort of a thing of the past,” Carroll said.
+“But if he (Schwartz) brought up The Mandalorian, that might have been more appropriate.”

 Adams’ best game

-Adams had nine tackles, a sack and two quarterback hits against the Eagles, and now has 6.5 sacks for the season to lead the team, with 4.5 coming in the last four games.
+Adams had nine tackles, a sack and two quarterback hits against the Eagles, and he has 6.5 sacks for the season to lead the team, with 4.5 coming in the past four games.

-Adams, though, played the last two games with a sore right shoulder that he suffered on the third play against the Rams on Nov.
+Adams, though, played the past two games with a sore right shoulder suffered on the third play against the Rams on Nov.
 15.

-The “mini-bye’’ following the win over Arizona on Nov.
-19 allowed for the shoulder to heal, Carroll said, which he said further resulted in what he felt was something of a breakout game for Adams.
+The “mini-bye” following the win over Arizona on Nov.
+19 allowed the shoulder to heal, Carroll said, and and added that resulted in a breakout game for Adams.

-“It was his best game and this is the best he’s fit (with Seattle’s defense),’’ Carroll said.
+“It was his best game, and this is the best he’s fit (with Seattle’s defense),” Carroll said.
 “He was just able to play with his right shoulder.
 It just made a difference.
 He was really aggressive in the backfield on a number of runs.
-He was really having fun playing football.’’
+He was really having fun playing football.”

-Pro Football Focus also gave Adams his second-highest grade of the season for pass coverage, other than the opener against Atlanta, charting him as allowing three receptions on five targets for 52 yards.
+Pro Football Focus gave Adams his second-highest grade of the season for pass coverage, other than the opener against Atlanta, charting him as allowing three receptions on five targets for 52 yards.

 PFF, though, also judged Adams as missing three tackles in the game, a season high — he had just three in the previous six games.